Phuc75nguyen/AI-Knowledge-Library/README.md

 # Hi, I'm Phuc!
-I'm working as an AI Engineer.
+I'm working as an AI Application Executive.
 ## This repo includes news, papers, and AI trends in Vietnam and the world!